oxc-project/javascript-parser-in-rust/blog/grammar.md

 so let's learn all the quirks in the grammar before we shoot ourselves in the foot.

-The list below starts simple and will become difficult to grasp, so please take grab a coffee and take your time.
+The list below starts simple and will become difficult to grasp, so please grab a coffee and take your time.

 ## Identifiers